fsprojects/fsharp-ai-tools/README.md

     // Run the derivative
     df (v 3.0) |> DT.RunScalar // returns 6.0 + 4.0 = 10.0
 ```

-For clarity code in the DSL which is executed via a TensorFlow graph is usually delineated with `tf { ... }`.
+For clarity code in the DSL which is executed via a TensorFlow graph can be delineated with `tf { ... }`.
 This
 is a convention, e.g.:

 ```fsharp
     // Define a function which will be executed using TensorFlow let f x = tf { return x * x + v 4.0 * x }
 ```

-To differentiation a scalar function with multiple input variables:
+To differentiate a scalar function with multiple input variables:

 ```fsharp
     // Define a function which will be executed using TensorFlow
     // computes [ x1*x1*x3 + x2*x2*x2 + x3*x3*x1 + x1*x1 ]